 What do we do when we find somewhere we like?

 When you find a place you like, let us know and we’ll reserve it for you.
 It's free to reserve a property and we don't charge an application fee!

 For more details see our Tenancy Fee's Information.

 What is included in a student property?

-All our student properties are inclusive of bills – water, gas, electric, TV license and internet.
+All our student properties are inclusive of utilities – water, gas, electric, TV license and internet.
 Utilities are subject to a fair usage policy as detailed in the Tenancy Agreement.

 They are fully furnished and will usually include: